 The old Colours factory has now been converted into the Blythe Park Industrial Estate, a site for a large number of small workshops and businesses.

-An historic old railway branch line going to Cheadle, that once bisected the village (through Totmonslow and Cresswell), is closed; the tracks have recently (2012) been cleared.
+An historic old railway branch line from Cheadle, that once bisected the village (through Totmonslow to Cresswell), is closed; the tracks have recently (2012) been cleared.
 This old line met the Uttoxeter-Stoke main line at Cresswell.

 This main line still carries services and passes through Cresswell but doesn’t stop here.
 Nearest stations now are Uttoxeter and Blythe Bridge.